-DEADLY EXHAUST FUMES!
+▲ DEADLY EXHAUST FUMES!
 OUTDOOR INSTALLATION ONLY!

-This manual should remain with the unit.

-This manual must be used in conjunction with the appropriate owner's manual.

-To locate in Spanish, go to http://www.generac.com/service-support/product-support-lookup

-To locate in French, go to http://www.generac.com/service-support/product-support-lookup

-FREQUENTLY ASKED QUESTIONS
+THIS MANUAL MUST BE USED IN CONJUNCTION WITH THE APPROPRIATE OWNER'S MANUAL.

+Table of Contents

-This list of Frequently Asked Questions (FAQs) are the frequently asked installation questions that pertain to ALL Home Standby models.
+Frequently y Asked Questions (FAQs) 1

-Some questions may not be applicable to the model(s) covered in this publication.

-Please review the Safety Section of your product's Owners or Installation Manual before operating your Home Standby Generator.

-- Q: Do I have to supply the generator with the 100% loaded BTU rated fuel supply and pipe size? - A: Yes, the generator needs the 100% loaded BTU fuel rating to start, run and handle loads.
-The fuel pipe must be sized for 100% load, regardless of the load. - Q: Can I use a fuel shut off valve that is not "Full Flow Rated"? - A: No, it must be a Full Flow Rated valve and must also match the required fuel pipe ID dimensions. - Q: Do pipe elbows, tees, drip legs, etc. affect pipe size and flow? - A: Yes, they are restrictions to gas flow.
-You must add 2.5 ft. (.76 m) per each elbow, tee, etc. to the overall calculated distance from the source to the generator. - Q: Can I leave the unit on the shipping pallet and install it? - A: No, it must be installed per local jurisdiction, code and the instructions as outlined by the manufacturer. - Q: Can the generator be mounted indoors or in a structure? - A: No, it is designed, manufactured and sold for outdoor use only! - Q: Can I run the Main AC and Control Wires in the same conduit? - A: Yes, this wiring can be run in the same conduit if the appropriate rated wire and insulation is used and it meets code. - Q: Can the Transfer Switch be mounted outdoors? - A: Only if it's a NEMA 3R rated transfer switch.
+Section 1 - Safety Rules & General Information 2

+1.1 Introduction 2

+1.2 Safety Rules 3

+1.3 General Rules 4

+Section 2 - Unpacking/Inspection/Familiarization 6

+2.1 Required Tools 6

+2.2 Unpacking 7

+2.3 Parts Shipped Loose g

+Section 3 - Site Selection and Preparation 10

+3.1 Site Selection 10

+3.2 Site Preparation 12

+Section 4 - Generator Placement 14

+4.1 Generator Placement 14

+Section 5 - Fuel Conversion/Gas Requirements/Connections 15

+5.1 Fuel Conversion 15

+5.2 Fuel Requirements and Recommendations 15

+5.3 Fuel Consumption 16

+5.4 Fuel Line Sizing 16

+5.5 Installing and Connecting Gas Lines 17

+Section 6 - Electrical Connections 20

+6.1 Generator Connections 20

+6.2 Control Wiring 20

+6.3 Main AC Wiring 21

+6.4 Battery Requirements 22

+6.5 Battery Installation 22

+Section 7 - Control Panel/Activation/Start-up/Testing 23

+7.1 Control Panel Interface 23

+7.2 Generator Activation 24

+7.3 Before Initial Start-up 24

+7.4 Check Manual Transfer Switch Operation 26

+7.5 Electrical Checks 26

+7.6 Generator Tests Under Load 27

+7.7 Checking Automatic Operation 27

+7.8 Installation Summary 28

+Section 8 - Quick Reference Guide 29

+Section 9 - Notes 30

+Section 10 0 - Installation Diagrams

+FAQ:

+Q: Do I have to supply the generator with the 100% loaded BTU rated fuel supply and pipe size?

+A: Yes, the generator needs the 100% loaded BTU fuel rating to start, run and handle loads.
+The fuel pipe must be sized for 100% load, regardless of the load.

+Q: Does the fuel regulator really need to be 10' feet from the generator?

+A: Yes, per Generac's instruction to assure proper operation of the regulator and also to meet code.

+Q: Can I use a fuel shut off valve that is not "Full Flow Rated"?

+A: No, it must be a Full Flow Rated valve and must also match the required fuel pipe ID dimensions.

+Q: Do pipe elbows, tees, drip legs, etc. affect gas pipe size and flow?

+A: Yes, they are restrictions to gas flow.
+You must add 2.5 feet per each elbow, tee, etc. to the overall calculated distance from the source to the generator.

+Q: Can I leave the unit on the shipping pallet and install it?

+A: No, it must be installed per local jurisdiction, code and the instructions as outlined by Generac.

+Q: Can the generator be mounted indoors or in a structure?

+A: No, it is designed, manufactured and sold for outdoor use only!

+Q: Can I run the Main AC and Control Wires in the same conduit?

+A: Yes, this wiring can be run in the same conduit if the appropriate rated wire and insulation is used and it meets code.

+Q: Can the Transfer Switch be mounted outdoors?

+A: Only if it's a NEMA 3R rated transfer switch.